 for some sufficiently small $\varepsilon>0$, then $E(t)$ remains uniformly small for all time, namely

 for a constant $C>0$ and for all $t\ge 0$.
 In particular, (\ref{E(t)}) yields the desired global $H^2$-bound on the solution $(u,\theta)$.
-We leave details on the application of the bootstrapping argument in the proof of Theorem \ref{TH} in Section \ref{ssp}. .1in To prove the algebraic decay rates on the $H^1$-norm of the oscillation part stated in Theorem \ref{TH1}, we first take the difference of (\ref{oussama}) and its horizontal average, to write the system governing the oscillation $(\widetilde u, \widetilde \theta)$
+We leave details on the application of the bootstrapping argument in the proof of Theorem \ref{TH} in Section \ref{ssp}. .1in To demonstrate the algebraic decay rates on the $H^1$-norm of the oscillation component, as stated in Theorem \ref{TH1}, we initially take the difference of (\ref{oussama}) and its horizontal average, to write down the system governing the oscillation part $(\widetilde u, \widetilde \theta)$